midhunhk/triton-player/README.md

-_This project is considered as feature complete and no longer in active development or supports provided_
+_This project is considered as feature complete and no longer in active development or supported._

 <img align="right" height="100" src="https://raw.githubusercontent.com/midhunhk/triton-player/master/Resources/trident-icon.png" />